tarantool/doc/doc/reference/tooling/tcm/tcm_configuration.rst

 multiple |tcm| installations:

 -   A single YAML file for all installations can contain the common configuration parts.
-    For example, the |tcm| configuration storage used for all installations or TLS settings.
+    For example, a single configuration storage that is used for all installations, or TLS settings.
 -   Environment variables that set specific parameters for each server, such as local directories and paths.